grassrootseconomics/org-website/content/blog/managing-their.rst

 In the last month Sarah has sold $756 USD worth of masks to over 100 people.
 Need a mask?
 Talk to Susan!

-In the last month Sarah has sold $756 USD worth of masks to over 100 people.
-Need a mask?
-Talk to Susan!

-In the last month Sarah has sold $756 USD worth of masks to over 100 people.
-Need a mask?
-Talk to Susan!

-In the last month Sarah has sold $756 USD worth of masks to over 100 people.
-Need a mask?
-Talk to Susan!

-In the last month Sarah has sold $756 USD worth of masks to over 100 people.
-Need a mask?
-Talk to Susan!

-In the last month Sarah has sold $756 USD worth of masks to over 100 people.
-Need a mask?
-Talk to Susan!

-In the last month Sarah has sold $756 USD worth of masks to over 100 people.
-Need a mask?
-Talk to Susan!

-756

-USD

-of

-100

-.

-?

-!

 .. image:: images/blog/managing-their169.webp